2013 Fred's 250: Race

-Pole sitter Jeb Burton lead the first lap of the race but lost the lead on the next lap to James Buescher.
-The first caution flew on lap 8 after Mason Mingus' engine blew and laid fluid on the racetrack.
+Pole sitter Jeb Burton led only the first lap of the race before losing the lead on the next lap to James Buescher.
+The first caution flew on lap 8 after Mason Mingus' engine blew up and laid fluid on the racetrack.
 The race restarted on lap 14.
 Chris Fontaine took the lead from James Buescher on lap 15.
 Buescher would take it back on lap 18 of the race.
 The second caution flew on lap 20 when Chris Cockrum's left front tire blew and laid debris on the front stretch.
-Kyle Busch won the race off of pit road after going for a fuel only stop and lead the field to the restart on lap 24.
+Kyle Busch won the race off of pit road after going for a fuel only stop and led the field to the restart on lap 24.
 Ty Dillon took the lead from Busch on the restart with a push by James Buescher.
 On lap 31, Ross Chastain took the lead with a push from Ryan Blaney but Dillon took it back the next lap.
 On lap 35, Joey Coulter took the lead with a push by Parker Kligerman but Dillon took the lead back again the next lap.
 Parker Kligerman took the lead from Dillon on lap 38 of the race.
 On lap 42, Ty Dillon would take the lead back.